parth-20-07/Sliding-Mode-Control-Based-3D-Trajectory-Tracking-for-UAVs/README.md

 |Rotor maximum speed|$\omega_{max}$|$2618\ rad/s$|
 |Rotor minimum speed|$\omega_{min}$|$0\ rad/s$|

 _Remark 1: As shown in the equations of motion above, the quadrotor system has six DoF, with only four control inputs.
-As a result, the control of quadrotors is typically done by controlling only the altitude $z$ and the roll-pitch-yaw angles $\phi$, $\theta$ and $\psi$._
+As a result, the control of quadrotors is typically done by controlling only the altitude $z$ and the roll-pitch-yaw angles $ \phi $, $ \theta $ and $ \psi $._

 # Setup the environment